Resolution 3925 - REPEALS RESO 3922 and Adopts Application Process for Tax Increment Assistance50

 performed the audit on which said financial statement is based:

-4. if funds for the project are to be obtained from sources other
+4. If funds for the project are to be obtained from sources other

-than the developer's own funds, a sL-aLement of Lhe developer's plan
+than the developer's own funds, a sL.aLement. of Lhe developer's plan

-required to substantiate Lhe availability of -developer equity):
+required to substantiate Lhe availability of developer. equity):

-6. Names and addresses of leader references:
+6. Names and addresses of lender references:

 the development of this project been adjudged bankrupt, either voluntary